PurnenduSamanta/YourTask/README.md

 # YourTask
-A Note Taking App where users can log in using OTP verification, Google sign-in, Email password methods ,create notes with images using Firebase Realtime database and Storage and also can delete and update the notes
+A Note Taking App where users can log in using OTP verification, Google sign-in, Email password methods ,create notes with images using Firebase Realtime database and Storage and also can delete and update the notes.

 PlayStore link: [Link](https://play.google.com/store/apps/details?id=com.purnendu.yourtask)